tkas9mbek/2D_Games_SPLE/README.md

 Software Product line of 2D games

 # Prerequisites
-Java 8 have to be installed in your computer
+Java 8 has to be installed in your computer

 # How to run program
 Dowload the source code, and run Main.java located in src/sample/UserInterface/Screen/